js1019/PlanetaryModels/unitspheres/README.md

 In this test case, we simply use a unit sphere.

 ### Ellipsoidal surfaces
-Please check EarthEllp/ and MarsEllp/ as demos to build ellipsoidal surfaces via using a surface distant function.
+Please check EarthEllp/ and MarsEllp/ as demos to build ellipsoidal surfaces via using surface distant functions

 ### Topography and 3D crusts
 Please check mooncrust/ or Marscrust/ as demos to build a 3D crust, including topography and thickness.